Home

 Kuala Gandah Elephant Sanctuary

-This elephant sanctuary located in Pahang is a good place to go for a time of relaxation with your friends or family members.
+Kuala Gandah Elephant Sanctuary is located in Pahang and is a good place to go for a time of relaxation with your friends or family members.
 Plan to spend about 2 to 3 hours here.
 Run by the Department of Wildlife and National Parks (DWNP or Perhilitan) of Malaysia, this place is indeed a sanctuary for the wild elephants that have been relocated here.

 These wild elephants were captured when they encroached (or rather the human beings encroached into their habitats) into the oil palm plantations and villages.